 Students who are interested in a leadership opportunity are encouraged to volunteer to serve as student representative for their class at Nursing Student-Faculty meetings.
-These meetings are held after the unit exams for each of the four major nursing courses (with the exception of the final exam).
+Each semester student representatives and faculty will determine meeting dates and times.
 Nursing Student-Faculty meetings provide students with the opportunity to share issues of concern and provide suggestions for resolution.
-The commitment of a student representative is at least a one year period (or longer if the student is still interested and available in the following year).
-It involves attendance at the 4 meetings, participation in minute-taking, a willingness to be available to your nursing student peers (in person or by email), and a collaborative spirit for seeking resolution.
+The commitment of a student representative is at least a one-year period (or longer if the student is still interested and available in the following year).
+It involves attendance at all meetings, participation in minute-taking, a willingness to be available to your nursing student peers (in person or by email), and a collaborative spirit for seeking resolution.
 Elections will occur at the beginning of the school year.
-Four representatives will be elected for each course (two representatives for days and two for evenings).
+A maximum of four representatives will be elected for each course.
 Faculty will seek volunteers for this role at the beginning of the fall semester.